voxmedia/revenue-hiring/README.md

 * **One** hiring exercise from the list given to you by your interview coordinator
 * **One** demo of code that you previously worked on.

-Either path you choose in your own adventure is up to you as all options are weighted equally.
+All options are weighted equally!

+## The conversational assessment
 The technical evaluations are meant to facilitate conversation to assess team fit, and technical and communication skills.

-## Conversational assessment
 Here is an outline of questions or topics to expect during the panel evaluation:
 * What was the use case and scope of the project?
 What was implemented?
 * What was your process for reading through the exercise?